So What is BDARS All About?

 Bus routes 119, 146 and 314 are within 5 minutes walk.
 There is easy parking nearby.

-Your first two meetings are free (donations are, however, always welcome!).
+Visitors are always welcome, your first two meetings are free.
 Annual subscription is just £15 with no meeting charge.

 Our next Training Courses